 Our audit work is based upon an assessment of materiality to identify misstatements contained in the financial statements considered fundamental to the reader.
-We consider the materiality of a misstatement to the class of transaction or balance to which it belongs and its overall impact of the balance on the statement of income and retained earnings account and the statement of financial position.
+We consider the materiality of a misstatement to the class of transaction or balance to which it belongs and the overall impact of the balance on the statement of income and retained earnings account and the statement of financial position.
 An item would be considered material to the financial statements if, through error or non-disclosure, the financial statements would no longer show a true and fair view.

-The materiality for the financial statements as a whole for the year ended 31 December 2018 was £296,000 (2017: £292,000) determined with reference to the average of the following benchmarks:
+The materiality for the financial statements as a whole for the year ended 31 December 2019 was £318,000 (2018: £296,000) determined with reference to the average of the following benchmarks: